Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 Explanation to clause (i) : Aggregate value of exempt supplies & Turnover excludes

-aggregate value of exempt supplies and total turnover shall exclude
+For the purpose of this clause, aggregate value of exempt supplies and total turnover shall exclude

 D1